Three Myths of Repurpose Marketing

 The fact is — Everyone can use information to direct people to their business.

-This is true whether you are a marketer, a manufacturer, have a chiropractic office or a dental practice.
+This is true whether you are a marketer, a manufacturer, have an acupuncture studio or a dental practice.
 When I’m sitting in my dentist’s waiting room, I see her brochures.
 I’ve given her a great review on Yelp, and she’s got a website with valuable information about her practice.
-She’s an information marketer, too.

 Myth #2: “Repurposing Is Not As Engaging As New Content”